rutura/learnqt/_posts/2026-03-10-ai-video-pipeline.md

 What I can say is that this pipeline has already removed the single biggest blocker in my old workflow.
 I no longer need to be in front of a microphone at exactly the right moment.

-## Back to Those Eight People

-I sent the video to twelve people who had no prior context about me or my channel.
-Eight of them didn't comment on the voice at all.
-They watched the content, engaged with it, and most signed up to the newsletter.
-The four who did notice weren't offended.
-They were just curious about the process.
-Which is roughly why I'm writing this post.
+## One Question Before You Go

-My best work from this first round is here: [https://www.youtube.com/watch?v=67Gh8Kk4I3I](https://www.youtube.com/watch?v=67Gh8Kk4I3I).
-I'd genuinely appreciate it if you watched a minute of it and told me what you think.
-Is the AI voice a turn-off?
-Would you have noticed without this context?
+If you haven't watched the video yet, I'd appreciate it if you spared a minute: [https://www.youtube.com/watch?v=67Gh8Kk4I3I](https://www.youtube.com/watch?v=67Gh8Kk4I3I).
+Then come back and tell me honestly: is the AI voice a turn-off?
+Would you have noticed without the context this post gives you?
 I take quality seriously.
-I wouldn't publish something I hadn't personally reviewed.
+I wouldn't publish something I hadn't personally reviewed and was proud of.
 But I also acknowledge the danger of these tools in the hands of people who don't.

 ## Where This Leaves Me